Thomas William Runnells

 - Born April 17, 1955 in Greeley, CO USA

-Tom Runnells is a former big league infielder and is currently the bench coach of the Colorado Rockies.
+Tom Runnells is a former big league infielder who later became a major league manager and coach.

 Runnells played in the minor leagues for almost nine years before he got his brief major league shot.
 He began his career in the San Francisco Giants organization, playing seven years in their system.
-He hit .300 a couple of times for Phoenix in the Pacific Coast League but showed little power.
-He moved on to the Cincinnati Reds in 1984, and final reached the bigs as a 30 year old rookie in 1985 on manager Pete Rose's club.
-He had another cup of coffee with the Reds the next year but retired following the season.
+He hit .300 a couple of times for the Phoenix Giants in the Pacific Coast League but showed little power.
+He moved on to the Cincinnati Reds in 1984, and finally reached the bigs as a 30-year-old rookie in 1985 on manager Pete Rose's club.
+He had another cup of coffee with the Reds in 1986 but retired following the season.

 Runnells started managing in the Reds system in 1987 and led the Chattanooga Lookouts to a league crown the next year.
 He moved on to the Montreal Expos organization in 1989 and led the Indianapolis Indians to the American Association championship.
-This success earned him a spot on the Expos big league coaching staff beginning in 1990.
+This success earned him a spot on the Expos big league coaching staff beginning in 1990 as a third base coach.
 Midway through the 1991 season, he replaced Buck Rodgers as the team's manager.
 After about a year at the helm, he was replaced by Felipe Alou.

 After leaving the Expos, Runnells managed in the Detroit Tigers system for several seasons and served again as a coach.
+Runnells was the Tiger's advance scout in 1997-1998 and their minor league hitting instructor for the 1999-2003 seasons.
 More recently, he led the Tulsa Drillers in 2004 and 2005 and became skipper of the Colorado Springs Sky Sox in 2006.
-In 2009, Runnells started the season as the Sky Sox manager but was promoted to the Colorado Rockies bench coach to replace Jim Tracy, who became the team's new manager. he retained the position when Walt Weiss succeeded Tracy as manager in 2013.
+In 2009, Runnells started the season as the Sky Sox manager but was promoted to the Colorado Rockies bench coach to replace Jim Tracy, who became the team's new manager.
+He retained the position when Walt Weiss succeeded Tracy as manager in 2013.
 On May 13, 2015 he took over as Rockies' manager on an interim basis while Weiss was recovering from an appendectomy.
 He was fired by the Rockies when Weiss's tenure ended after the 2016 season.

 |Montréal Expos Manager